Variables & Data Types

 Mutability

-Mutability determines whether an object can be changed after creation.
+Mutability determines whether an object's value can be changed after it is created.

-Shared reference trap: assigning a mutable object to two variables makes both point to the same object.
-Use .copy() (or copy.deepcopy() for nested structures) for an independent copy.
+Why it matters: assigning a mutable object to two variables makes both point to the same object.
+Use .copy() (or copy.deepcopy() for nested structures) to get an independent copy.

 Practice Questions